 Not all light is the same, and some kinds are a lot better than others for sleep.
 Based on the graph above, you can see that blue light has a high color temperature, so our body reacts to it like bright daytime sunlight.
 Most of our electronic devices have screens that emanate blue light, and when you sit in front of a glowing screen for hours, your body gets the message it’s time to be wide awake.
 When you jump in bed and try to fall asleep right after, it’s difficult for your body to adjust, even if you’ve been tired all day.
 This article goes deeper into the consequences of excess blue light exposure if you want to know more.

-Red light is ideal for evenings and after dark because it has a low color temperature, far lower than regular sunlight.
-You can be in red light at night without giving your body a jolt and altering your internal clock.
-If you’re having trouble sleeping and you’re surrounding yourself with unnatural blue light every night, that could be a big factor.
+Red light is ideal for evenings because it has a low color temperature, far lower than regular sunlight.
+You can be immersed in red light at night without giving your body a jolt and altering your internal clock like blue light does.
+If you’re having trouble sleeping and you’re surrounding yourself with unnatural blue light every night, that’s likely a big factor.
 Switching to natural red light in the evenings can help your body ease into its sleep cycle more naturally.

 Red light therapy has been studied closely and found to improve sleep quality as well.
 In one study performed among elite women basketball players, the participants tried 14-30 minute light therapy sessions once a night for 14 nights.
 The short-term results showed improved sleep and the researchers found red light therapy to be a nonpharmacologic and noninvasive therapy for treating sleep disorders.

-Melatonin: If you’ve had trouble sleeping, you might have tried melatonin.
+Natural melatonin production with red light: If you’ve had trouble sleeping, you might have tried or heard about melatonin.
 It’s a naturally-occurring hormone that regulates sleep and wakefulness.
 Exposure to light after dark inhibits the body’s ability to release melatonin, increasing the time it takes you to fall asleep and preventing you from staying asleep.
-If you’re in red light before bed, you’ll produce more melatonin than if you’re surrounded by synthetic blue light.
+If you’re in red light before bed, you’ll produce more melatonin than if you’re surrounded by synthetic blue light, and that can help you fall and stay asleep.

-In a study with 47 people with TBI (traumatic brain injury), patients received 18 red/near infrared light treatments and saw an average increase of 1 hour of sleep per night.
-Researchers concluded that red and near infrared photons increased melatonin levels in participants.
+In a study with 47 people with TBI (traumatic brain injury), patients received 18 red & near infrared light treatments and saw an average increase of 1 hour of sleep per night.
+Researchers concluded that red and near infrared photons of natural light increased melatonin levels in participants.

 Harvey C., Bruce A. “Sleep Disorders and Sleep Deprivation” National Academy of Sciences.
 2006, Bookshelf ID: NBK19960. doi: 10.17226/11617